 These advances in cfMeDIP-seq technology would not have been possible without important contributions from TeamUHN, including Dr. Michael Hoffman and the other members of the De Carvalho, Bratman, and Hoffman laboratories.
 The foundational discoveries were also enabled through close collaboration with numerous other investigators at UHN, including Drs.
 Philippe Bedard, John de Almeida, Neil Fleshner, Steven Gallinger, David Goldstein, Natasha Leighl, Fei-Fei Liu, Geoffrey Liu, Mark Minden, Catherine O’Brien, Trevor Pugh, Lillian Siu, Anna Spreafico, John Waldron, Ilan Weinreb, Wei Xu, and Gelareh Zadeh.

 With extensive support from Commercialization at UHN, Drs.
 De Carvalho and Bratman have recently co-founded the precision medicine UHN start-up Adela to realize the full potential of cfMeDIP-seq so that it can be used to improve the lives of patients.
-Supported by a US$60 million financing round in the spring of 2021, Adela is now developing its biotech platform so that it can identify multiple types of cancers and other conditions with a simple blood test, skipping the need for inconvenient surgical biopsy.
+Supported by a US$60 million financing round in the spring of 2021, Adela is now developing a platform capable of identifying multiple types of cancers and other conditions through a single blood test.
 In addition to its U.S.-based offices, Adela established operations at the Princess Margaret Cancer Research Tower in close proximity to UHN resources and facilities, which will enable ongoing cross-collaboration to nurture further growth in the local biotech economy.

 Drs.
 De Carvalho and Bratman were quick to recognize the commercial potential of the cfMeDIP-seq platform as a disruptive technology in the precision medicine area and set out to develop it for clinical application.
 They have worked with the team at Commercialization at UHN to advance the platform towards patient care, and both now serve in leadership roles at Adela.